vbmaarten/CodeStories/ResearchReport/2dlibraries.md

 Cons:
 * not trivial to bind an object to a visualization object
 * not trivial to place objects relative to one another
-* Unable to finish animation instantly

-Example: ( Assuming some refresh function is called )
-> ctx.rect(20,20,150,X);
-> ctx.stroke();
+* Any new functions must also be documentend

 #SVG DOM elements
+The default SVG elements are another possibility.
+It is XML based and lives inside the DOM.

 Pros:
 * CSS interface
-*

 Cons:
-*
+* no prefab elements
-The default SVG elements are another possibility.
-It is XML based and lives inside the DOM.